 - Proof of financing will be required within 30 days of submitting the application and before the grant agreement is presented to the BCC for approval.
 If proof isn’t received within 30 days the application is automatically cancelled.

-- Production projects will have an audit performed by a bonded certified public accountant, demonstrating compliance with all required criteria.
+- Production projects will have an audit performed by an accountant, demonstrating compliance with all required criteria.
 The results of the audit must be submitted to the OFE within six months of the production project being completed.
 The results of the audit must be submitted to OFE within 300 days of the last day of post-production.
 With the submission of the audit, the production must include a final crew list, final vendor list, final call sheets, final production reports, and payroll reports.
 The production must retain and maintain records, including independent auditor working papers, books, documents, and other evidence, including, but not limited to, vouchers, bills invoices, requests for payment, and other supporting documentation, which, according to generally accepted accounting principles, procedures, and practices, sufficiently and properly demonstrate compliance with all grant requirements and reflect all project costs expended in the performance of this agreement.